Kanchenjunga Trek in April: All You Need To Know

 Kanchenjunga Trek Temperature in April

-For trekking the Kanchenjunga, the April time temperature is ideal.
+For trekking the Kanchenjunga, the April temperature is ideal.
 Trekking in the bitter cold is less challenging because of the moderate temperature.
 You might come across snowdrifts as you climb further up, which would enhance the experience with a hint of winter’s splendour.

 Additionally, the area’s natural species appear more active during this time of year due to the favourable temperature.
 Therefore, in April, there’s a possibility to see a variety of species while exploring the Kanchenjunga region’s varied landscapes.

-The temperature in April ranges as:
+The temperature in April ranges from:

 • Lower altitudes: between 10 and 20 degrees C